Claxl/ImageRegistration_for_RemoteSensing_Characterization/README.md

 -  OS-SIFT : Need Refiniment (optical image no keypoint)
 -  SAR-Sift : Implemented
 -   MINIMA : Implemented
+-   CNN : In progress
+-   Faber : In progress

 ## Metrics
 The extracted metrics are